skfarhad/hazard_reporting_system/CONTRIBUTING.md

 # How to contribute
 I appreciate your valuable input!
-Let's build a community that cares for the investors of Bangladesh capital market.
+Let's build a community that cares for situation in Bangladesh.
 <br>I want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug